MARBELLa Traditional Festivals

 Annual Summer Fair (Feria)

-Every year at the beginning of June, Marbella pays homage to its patron saint San Bernabé (Saint Bernard) with a week long fair.
+Every year at the beginning of June, Marbella pays homage to its patron saint San Bernabé (Saint Bernard or Barnabus) with a week long fair.
 The Marbella féria includes all the traditional elements of an Andalusian fair: food, drink, dancing, entertainment and of course, the trademark "casetas" that are set up just for the fair.
-More about Summer Feria de San Barnabé.
+More about Summer Feria de San Bernabé.

-There are several other Feria in Marbella districts during the year, none as important as San Barnabé however worth a visit if you are in Marbella on these dates.
+There are several other Ferias in the Marbella districts during the year, none as important as San Bernabé however worth a visit if you are in Marbella on these dates.

 Feria de San Pedro in the neighbouring town (actually Marbella district) of San Pedro.
-This in mid October and is the last summer feria in Andalucia.
+This in mid October around the 19th and is the last summer feria in Andalucia.
 It often rains this week.
+More about San Pedro Feria.

 Feria La Campana in the village of La Campana in Nueva Andalucia a small but friendly local feria takes place.
-It is traditionally at the last weekend in July starting ion the Friday evening with the alumbrado (turning on the lights) followed by the pregón ( an opening speech by celebrated author or artist) and followed by the crowning of the Reinas (Feria Queens).
+It is traditionally at the last weekend in July starting in the Friday evening with the alumbrado (turning on the lights) followed by the pregón (an opening speech by celebrated author or artist) and followed by the crowning of the Reinas (Feria Queens).
+Also called Feria de Nueva Andalucia.
+In 2022 moved to the new feria ground at Finca la Caridad, in the Guadaliza district of the town.

-Feria Las Chapsas in the residential district of Elviria the first weekend in August.
+Feria Las Chapas in the residential district of Elviria the first weekend in August.
 This freria has changed is date and location a few times of recent years, so do check.

-Feria El Angel in the district of Nueva Andalucia called Colonia El Angel whose origins were the 18C iron foundries.
+Feria El Angel in the district of Nueva Andalucia called Colonia El Angel whose origins were the 19C iron foundries.
 Takes place about last weekend of September of first weekend of October.

-El Ingenia the summer fair that took place in El Ingenia San Pedro appears to have been discontinued in favour of their Virgin del Carmen Feria.
+El Ingenio the summer fair that took place in El Ingenio district of San Pedro appears to have been discontinued in favour of its Virgin del Carmen Feria in July.

 Virgen del Carmen